-- 1. Shall attend meetings of the JJCC and of committees to which they are appointed. - 2.
-Regular attendance by all JJCC members is essential so that the JJCC can discharge its duties. - 3.
-Members shall notify the meeting facilitator of the JJCC of any expected absence as soon as practical and no later than 24 hours before a regularly scheduled JJCC meeting to ensure there are enough members to have a quorum. - 4.
-In the performance of its responsibilities, the JJCC shall not engage in or employ any unlawfully discriminatory practices in the provision of services or benefits, assignment of accommodations, treatment, employment of personnel or in any other respect on the basis of sex, race, color, ethnicity, national origin, ancestry, religion, age, marital status, medical condition, sexual orientation, physical or mental disability or any other protected group in accordance with the requirements of all applicable County, state, or federal laws. - 5.
-Each department representative is expected to contribute appropriate relevant data, programmatic expertise, solution-focused partnership, and strategic recommendations in alignment with their agency's role in the juvenile justice continuum, while ensuring that all contributions comply with applicable confidentiality laws. - 6.
-Members of the JJCC shall comply with the County Equal Employment Opportunity policy and Discrimination, Harassment, and Retaliation Policy. - 7.
+- 1. Shall attend meetings of the JJCC and of committees to which they are appointed. - Regular attendance by all JJCC members is essential so that the JJCC can discharge its duties. - 3.
+Members shall notify the meeting facilitator of the JJCC of any expected absence 24 hours before a regularly scheduled JJCC meeting. - 4.
+In the performance of its responsibilities, the JJCC shall not engage in nor employ any unlawfully discriminatory practices in the provision of services or benefits, assignment of accommodations, treatment, employment of personnel or in any other respect on the basis of sex, race, color, ethnicity, national origin, ancestry, religion, age, marital status, medical condition, sexual orientation, physical or mental disability or any other protected group in accordance with the requirements of all applicable County, state, or federal laws. - 5.
+Members of the JJCC shall comply with the County Equal Employment Opportunity policy and Discrimination, Harassment, and Retaliation Policy. - 6.
 Members of the JJCC shall comply with the County Code of Ethics.